Good question—I’ll start by illustrating the answer with a real story.

 What Do You Think?

 Do you think servant leadership has a place in your organization?
 Who are your role models when it comes to servant leadership?
 If you’ve decided to pursue servant leadership yourself, what will be your first step?
-Weigh in on these questions in the comments below and subscribe to the People Managing People newsletter to stay up to date with the latest thinking in HR from leadership and management experts from around the world.
+Comment with your ideas below.